noamraph/nixsa/README.md

 nixsa/bin/ponysay 'Hi Nixsa!'
 ```

-Important note: Nixsa currently uses a patched version of Nix, which supports environment variables like NIX_STATE_HOME.
-If you like Nixsa, upvote [this pull request](https://github.com/NixOS/nix/pull/11351) so Nixsa could use a standard Nix version.
+Note: Nixsa currently uses a patched version of Nix, which supports environment variables like NIX_STATE_HOME.
+The [pull request](https://github.com/NixOS/nix/pull/11351) was merged, so hopefully when the next major Nix version is released, Nixsa will ship with the standard Nix version.

 [![asciicast](https://github.com/user-attachments/assets/f8e1919f-0f63-4ef1-8a54-57b385b1b6de)](https://asciinema.org/a/672748)